Terminal-Omega/Castle-Summerfall/README.md

         1. You already know how to do this
         2. Why are you running linux if you can't do this
 2. Navigate to your file
+    1. Windows
+        1. Type *dir* to see your file system
+        2. Type *cd (folder)* to navigate into that folder
+        3. Find your .jar file that you downloaded
+    2. Mac
+        1. Type *ls* to see your file system
+        2. Type *cd (folder)* to navigate into that folder
+        3. Find your .jar file that you downloaded
+    3. Linux
+        1. Who am I kidding you already know how to do this

+## Step 4: Running the file
+Once you are in the right folder that your .jar file is in type this command or copy paste it with ctrl+shift+v You will need to replace the filename with the file name of your .jar file **java -jar (filename).jar**

+## Step 5: Enjoy